 If this happens, reboot the Mac while holding down the Option key on the keyboard.
 What should happen is that you’ll see icons for all of the available drives to choose from, which on most devices will be one named Macintosh HD.
 Click on that icon and press the return key, and the device should reboot normally.
 Should that drive icon not appear, then you likely have a bad or failing SSD or hard drive and should replace it immediately.

 When All Else Fails, Try Reinstalling macOS

 Maybe none of these tricks work, but you know that the SSD or hard drive is fine.
 That’s when you might want to ensure that your backups are up-to-date and reinstall macOS.
 You can do a clean install of macOS from a bootable macOS installer drive or use Recovery Mode to erase the drive and reinstall the operating system.
 Macs that are still experiencing the “white screen of death” after a complete operating system reinstall likely have hardware issues that will need to be resolved by Apple or an authorized service provider.

-Do you have your own tips on banishing the white screen?
+Do you have your own tips or quick answers on banishing the white screen?
 Let us know in the comments below.